SofaPirate/Plaquette/docs/reference.rst

 ---------

 * :doc:`Engine` A control structure managing an ensemble of units, handling their initialization, update, and timing, ensuring they remain synchronized.
+* :doc:`value_units` Wrappers for basic types, allowing to use them in Plaquette flows.
+* :doc:`prepare` Optional function called at the very beginning, before units are initialized.
 * :doc:`begin` Initializes the system, similar to Arduino's `setup()` function.
 Sets up necessary configurations and prepares units for operation.
 * :doc:`step` Repeatedly called during the program's execution, akin to Arduino's `loop()` function.
 Drives the execution of the main logic.
 * :doc:`array` Allows the creation of arrays of Plaquette units for batch operations.
 Facilitates efficient processing of multiple units simultaneously.